-- 18.1. student identifies when to move casualties in direct care, indirect care, and evacuation stages of an incident. - 18.2. student describes the advantages and disadvantages of each type of casualty movement. - 18.3. student moves casualties by using lifts, drags, and carries. - 18.4. student discusses commercial and improvised equipment that can assist in casualty movement. - 18.5. student re-assesses the casualty after every movement. - 18.6. student describes the possible medical consequences from shifting tourniquets, loosened bandages, and other medical adjuncts during and/or after you move a casualty. - 18.7. student treats for hypothermia.
+- 18.1. you identify when to move casualties in direct care, indirect care, and evacuation stages of an incident. - 18.2. you describe the advantages and disadvantages of each type of casualty movement. - 18.3. you move casualties by using lifts, drags, and carries. - 18.4. you discuss commercial and improvised equipment that can assist in casualty movement. - 18.5. you re-assess the casualty after every movement. - 18.6. you describe the possible medical consequences from shifting tourniquets, loosened bandages, and other medical adjuncts during and/or after you move a casualty. - 18.7. you treat for hypothermia.